aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

 ## Verifying UltraDNS DNS records

-Check your [UltraDNS UI](https://portal.ultradns.net/) to view the records for your UltraDNS DNS zone.
+Check your [UltraDNS UI](https://portal.ultradns.neustar) to view the records for your UltraDNS DNS zone.

 Click on the zone for the one created above if a different domain was used.

 This should show the external IP address of the service as the A record for your domain.

+## Test Scenarios
+- <TBA> As per demo feedback

 ## Cleanup